Dean (film)

 Dean is a 2016 American comedy-drama film written and directed by Demetri Martin and produced by Honora Productions.
 The film stars Martin, Gillian Jacobs and Kevin Kline.
 Martin plays the title character, Dean, who is a published cartoon artist who draws in a simple style with felt pen and Bristol board.
 The drawings in the film are done by Martin.

 The film premiered at the Tribeca Film Festival on April 16, 2016 and was released in the United States on June 2, 2017.
+It received mixed to positive reviews.